felixambrose/Audio-Classification-/README.md

 1. Data Input
 2. Transformation: Feature extraction and z-score normalisation
 4. Transformation: Feature Selection using a covariance matrix and an F test ('SelectKBest')
-3. Modelling using Logistic Regression and KNN and then tuning hyperparameters with 5-fold cross validation.
+3. Modelling using Logistic Regression and KNN and then tuning hyperparameters with K-fold cross validation.
 4. Testing on unseen data using the candidate models.

 # Transformation Stage